 8. The difficulty of finding like-minded people who understand your lifestyle

 In a world that often celebrates extroversion, it can be difficult for recluses to find others who share their preference for solitude.
-This can lead to feelings of isolation and alienation, as they struggle to connect with people who truly understand their lifestyle choices.
+It can really increase feelings of isolation and alienation, as they struggle to connect with people who truly understand their lifestyle choices.
 However, when they do find like-minded people, the connection can be incredibly deep and meaningful.

 9. The constant need to explain and justify your choices to people

 Recluses often find themselves having to explain and justify their choices to those who don’t understand their lifestyle.
 Whether it’s declining a social invitation, opting for a quiet evening at home, or simply preferring to spend time alone, they may encounter questions, doubts, or even criticism.
-This constant need to defend their choices can be tiring and frustrating.
+Constantly needing to defend their choices can be tiring and frustrating.

 10. The feeling of being misunderstood or judged by people

 Society often views recluses as eccentric, antisocial, or even lonely.
-This can lead to feelings of being misunderstood or judged by others, even those who claim to care about them.
-This lack of understanding can make it difficult for recluses to share their thoughts, feelings, and experiences openly, leading to further isolation.
+It can inevitably make them feel misunderstood or judged by people, even those who claim to care about them, and that lack of understanding can make it difficult for recluses to share their thoughts, feelings, and experiences openly, leading to further isolation.

 11. The struggle to find activities and hobbies that are fulfilling in solitude